Vikas1667/Transformer_end_to_end/Transformer_details.md

+ ## Transformers
+ We seen after "Attention Is All You Need" is introduced Transformers became state of the art in NLP.They are used in many applications like Machine language translation, Text Summarization, NER, Chatbot and last but not least to extremely empower the search engine with semantic capabilities.As transformer can able to outperform RNN, GRU and LSTM? also may heard of GPT, BERT different famous transformer models.

  ## Architecture
+ Lets start with architecture and different components used to build extremely powerful mechanism.

  ![Alt text](./images/transformer_architecture.png?raw=true "cummalive plot")

+ We can see different architecture components are stated below.
+ 1) Input Embedding
+  It is a lookup table to grab a learned vector representations of each word.

+ 2) Positional Encoding:
+ It is position wise encoding of input to add information about position in input embedding.

+ 3) Encoder Layer:

  ## Feature based Attention: Key,Value and Query

  Key-value-query concepts come from information retrieval systems.
 I found it extremely helpful to clarify these concepts first.
  When you search (query) for a particular video, the search engine will map your query against a set of keys (video title, description, etc.) associated with possible stored videos.
 Then the algorithm will present you the best-matched videos (values).
 This is the foundation of content/feature-based lookup.

  ![Alt text](./images/attention-as-database-query.png?raw=true "cummalive plot")